knoxai/AI-Native-Development-System/README.md

 ### Using the System

 1. Open your browser to http://localhost:8080
+2. Select the AI model you want to use from the dropdown
-2. Enter your development intent in natural language (e.g., "Create a login function that validates user credentials")
+3. Enter your development intent in natural language (e.g., "Create a login function that validates user credentials")
+4. Click "Execute" to generate code
-3. View the generated code, AST representation, and semantic model
+5. View the generated code, AST representation, and semantic model

 ## API Endpoints

 - `POST /api/intent`: Process a natural language development intent
 - `POST /api/ast`: Directly manipulate the abstract syntax tree
 - `POST /api/semantics`: Query the semantic model
+- `GET /api/models`: Get a list of available AI models
+- `POST /api/models/select`: Select an AI model to use

 ## Limitations